ci4rail/docs/docs/user-docs/_edge-solutions/moducop/yocto-bsp-manual.md

   {% endfor %}
 </ul>

-* Container runtime

-* BSP Functions
-   * USB Host Port via M12
+The following topics are TODO and will be added in the future:
   * UART via M12
   * SDCard
   * Moducop Inventory Data
   * Ignition Shutdown
   * Scheduled Reboot
   * Time Synchronization
   * Tailscale VPN
-   * LEDs
   * Troubleshooting